BCDevOps/platform-services/monitoring/uptime-robot/readme.md

 - Very important announcements will be pinned to the top of the Dashboard page.

 **3. Maintenance Window:**
-- when there is a scheduled maintenance, details can be provided in a Maintenance Window message and the uptime statistic of the service will not be affected during those time
+- when there is a scheduled maintenance, details can be provided in a Maintenance Window message and the uptime statistic of the service will not be gathered during those periods.

 ## Monitoring Config as Code